-7. Select ADVANCED > Advanced Setup > Port Forwarding/Port Triggering.

-- 8. Leave the Port Forwarding radio button selected as the service type. - From the Service Name menu, select the service name.
+- Select ADVANCED > Advanced Setup > Port Forwarding/Port Triggering.
+The Port Forwarding / Port Triggering page displays. - 8.
+Leave the Port Forwarding radio button selected as the service type. - 9.
+From the Service Name menu, select the service name.

 If the service that you want to add is not in the menu, create a custom service.
-See Add a Custom Port Forwarding Service on page 155. - 10.
-In the Server IP Address field, enter the IP address of the computer that will provide the service.
+See Add a custom port forwarding service on page 165.

+10. In the Server IP Address field, enter the IP address of the computer that will provide the service.

+11. Click the Add button.